dim-geo/micnoisereduction/README.md

 If the mic is peaking reduce the sensitivity/capture volume of it, through Alsa or Pulseaudio mixer.

 ![image](https://user-images.githubusercontent.com/5956557/205509754-3fbf085e-e321-4030-9095-3c6ed784309a.png)
-Use masterme graph to adjust the gate and check how load your voice is made.
+Use masterme graph to adjust the gate and check how loud your voice is made.
 ![image](https://user-images.githubusercontent.com/5956557/205509911-887b5e1d-a513-4a67-accd-15c5597ea1fe.png)

 After you are happy with the settings of all plugins, store the carla plugin chain in a Carla project file.
 (For example voice.carxp)